srkds/sabha/README.md

 # 🎭 Actors

 👨‍🏫 **Speaker** Creates poll to know the opinions from an audience.

-    - creates poll
+    - Creates poll
-    - shares poll link for votes to audience
+    - Shares poll link for votes to audience
-    - can see all the polls they created.
+    - See all the polls they created.
-    - can see individual poll details.
+    - See individual poll details.
     - And finally can get result of a poll.

 👨‍👦‍👦 **Audience** Gives a vote/opinion for poll given by speaker